jordaninthewind/succulence-fis-project/app/models/Notes.md

 Big Details

 - Add User Logic
+- Add Omniauth with new instructions from Lab
 - Add more information to views for UI flow
 - Begin to work in control flow and authentication/authorization